 Certain regions in Mexico experience higher crime rates, particularly those bordering the United States.
 The U.S. State Department advises travelers to exercise extreme caution in these areas, and to reconsider travel to some specific states altogether.

-Do Not Travel To Reconsider Travel To
+| Do Not Travel To | Reconsider Travel To |

-Colima state due to crime and kidnapping.
-Baja California state due to crime and kidnapping.
+| Colima state due to crime and kidnapping. | Baja California state due to crime and kidnapping. |

-Guerrero state due to crime.
-Chihuahua state due to crime and kidnapping.
+| Guerrero state due to crime. | Chiapas state due to crime. |

-Michoacan state due to crime and kidnapping.
-Durango state due to crime.
+| Michoacan state due to crime and kidnapping. | Chihuahua state due to crime and kidnapping. |

-Sinaloa state due to crime and kidnapping Guanajuato state due to crime and kidnapping.
+| Sinaloa state due to crime and kidnapping | Guanajuato state due to crime. |

-Tamaulipas state due to crime and kidnapping.
-Jalisco state due to crime and kidnapping.
+| Tamaulipas state due to crime and kidnapping. | Jalisco state due to crime and kidnapping. |

-Zacatecas state due to crime and kidnapping.
-Morelos state due to crime.
+| Zacatecas state due to crime and kidnapping. | Morelos state due to crime and kidnapping. |

-Sonora state due to crime and kidnapping.
+| – | Sonora state due to crime and kidnapping. |

+For other zones that are not on the list, you’re basically advised to be vigilant.
 You can find a detailed breakdown of risk levels by state on the State Department’s website.

-Mexico Travel Tips and Considerations
+Mexico Safety Tips and Considerations

-Before packing your bags, here are some additional factors to consider for your Mexico trip in 2024.
+Before packing your bags, here are some additional factors to consider for your Mexico trip in 2026.

 Entry Requirements

-• Passport: A valid passport is mandatory for all air travel to Mexico.
+✅Passport: A valid passport is mandatory for all air travel to Mexico.
 Ensure your passport has at least six months of validity remaining from your travel date.

-• Tourist Visa:For most nationalities, a tourist visa isn’t required for stays under 180 days.
+✅Tourist Visa:For most nationalities, a tourist visa isn’t required for stays under 180 days.
 However, double-check visa requirements specific to your country.

 Staying Safe

-• Research your destination: Specific risks can vary depending on where you’re visiting.
+✅Research your destination: Specific risks can vary depending on where you’re visiting.

-• Stick to well-lit areas: Walk in populated areas, especially after dark.
+✅Stick to well-lit areas: Walk in populated areas, especially after dark.
 Opt for taxis from reputable companies or ride-sharing services affiliated with trusted apps.

-• Be mindful of your surroundings: Maintain situational awareness, especially at night.
+✅Be mindful of your surroundings: Maintain situational awareness, especially at night.

-• Drink responsibly: Be cautious of consuming unregulated alcohol, which can be dangerous.
+✅Drink responsibly: Be cautious of consuming unregulated alcohol, which can be dangerous.

-• Make copies of important documents:Keep a photocopy of your passport and identification separate from the originals.
+✅Make copies of important documents: Keep a photocopy of your passport and identification separate from the originals.

-• Enroll in STEP:Enroll in the State Department’s Smart Traveler Enrollment Program (STEP) to receive security updates and facilitate communication in case of an emergency.
+✅Enroll in STEP: Enroll in the State Department’s Smart Traveler Enrollment Program (STEP) to receive security updates and facilitate communication in case of an emergency.

 By following these tips and staying informed, you can significantly reduce your chances of encountering any trouble.

 Cancun and the Mayan Riviera: Relax on pristine beaches, explore ancient Mayan ruins like Chichen Itza, or indulge in world-class snorkeling and diving adventures.
+Enjoy your vacation at an all-inclusive resort.

 Mexico City: Visit the magnificent Zocalo square, marvel at the Teotihuacan pyramids, and experience the city’s renowned museums and art scene.